markfier/portfolio/README.md

 # Portfolio

 A collection of data science and analytics projects.
 I have divided the projects into supervised and unsupervised learning.
+I will continue to update and improve some of these projects as well as add more porjects to the portfolio.

 # Unsupervised Learning Projects